 Partnerships are at the heart of the Vehicle Technologies Office's (VTO) work, driving innovation, technology development, and market adoption.
 VTO carries out its mission through the collaborative efforts of many Department of Energy organizations, national laboratories, community leaders, and the automotive industry.
-Partners within the Department of Energy such as the DOE Office of Science, ARPA-E, the Advanced Manufacturing Office, the Biomass Technologies Office, and others help remove technology and institutional barriers.
+Partners within the Department of Energy such as the DOE Office of Science, ARPA-E, the Advanced Manufacturing Office, the Bioenergy Technologies Office, the Fuel Cell Technologies Office, and others help remove technology and institutional barriers.
 VTO also coordinates research and deployment efforts with a number of other agencies across the federal government, including the Environmental Protection Agency, the Department of Transportation, and the Department of Defense.

 VTO's approach to research and development activities emphasizes partnerships with industry and academia to develop and validate technologies.
 This approach ensures that: